TakrayoutMohamed/java_pool/README.md

 In conclusion, an object is first created from a class, usually using the keyword new.
 Then the object lives its life, and provides us with access to its methods and fields.
 Finally, when it's no longer needed, the garbage collector destroys it.

+## 10. Other Methods for Creating Objects

+In this section, we’ll take a brief look at ***methods other than the new keyword for creating objects, and learn how to apply them, specifically reflection, cloning, and serialization***
+1. __Reflection__
+**__Reflection__ is a mechanism we can use to inspect classes,fields, and methods at run-time.** Here is an example of creating our User object using reflection:

+	@Test
+	public void whenInitializedWithReflection_thenInstanceIsNotNull() throws Exception {
+		User user = User.class.getConstructor(String.class, int.class).newInstance("Alvares", 2);
+		assertThat(user).isNotNull();
+	}

+In this case, we're using reflection to find and invoke a constructor of the User class.

+2. __cloning__
+The next method, **cloning, is a way to create an exact copy of an object**.
+For this, our User class must implement the Cloneable interface:

+	public class User implements Cloneable { //... }

+Now we can use the clone() method to create a new clonedUser object that has the same property values as the user object:

+	@Test
+	public void whenCopiedWithClone_thenExactMatchIsCreated() throws CloneNotSupportedException {
+		User user = new User("Alice", 3);
+		User clonedUser = (User) user.clone();

+		asserThat(clonedUser).isEqualTo(user);
+	}

+We can also use the sun.misc.Unsafe class to allocate memory for an object without calling a constructor:
+	User u = (User) unsafeInstance.allocateInstance(User.class);